filecoin-project/FIPs/FIPS/fip-solstice.md

         damage is bounded to that quarter's service stream.

-    5. Determinism: FPV_i(Q) is fully determined by (i) settlement events from admitted Filecoin Pay contracts whose settlement epoch falls in quarter Q, (ii) each rail's operator as fixed at rail creation, (iii) the registry bindings effective at the settlement epoch, (iv) gross settled value in the settlement
-        asset: admitted stablecoin amounts at face USD value, FIL amounts in attoFIL, and (v) the set of Filecoin Pay contract addresses admitted by SRA Governance effective for quarter Q.
-        The FIL component is converted to USD exactly once, later in the cycle (step 3); the oracle reading used there is on-chain state, so the conversion is equally recomputable.
+    5. Determinism: FPV_i(Q) is fully determined by (i) settlement events from admitted Filecoin Pay contracts: stablecoin settlements whose settlement epoch falls in quarter Q, and FIL settlements whose pricing print clears in quarter Q (the FIL pricing rule, Section 2.3), (ii) each rail's operator as fixed at rail creation, (iii) the registry bindings effective at the settlement epoch, (iv) gross settled value in the settlement asset: admitted stablecoin amounts at face USD value, FIL amounts in attoFIL, (v) the set of Filecoin Pay contract addresses admitted by SRA Governance effective for quarter Q, and (vi) the qualifying prints of quarter Q, themselves public fee-auction claim events on the same admitted contracts.
+The FIL component is converted to USD exactly once, later in the cycle (step 3); the prints used there are on-chain events, so the conversion is equally recomputable.
 This paragraph is the normative algorithm; a versioned reference implementation of the indexer is maintained in the governance repository.

 3.  **Conversion and Read state.** The FIL component is converted exactly once per quarter, by the SRA method FinalizeConversion(Q):